 The research reviewed recent epidemiological and clinical studies and found that ginger has beneficial effects against obesity, diabetes, cardiovascular diseases, and related disorders.

 All of these conditions together are commonly called metabolic syndrome.

 The researchers found that ginger has these effects because it could regulate fat metabolism, suppress carbohydrate digestion, modulate insulin secretion and response, inhibit oxidative stress, and lower blood pressure and cholesterol.

 The researchers also identified the cellular mechanism of these effects.

 This finding is in line with other studies that find traditional herbs may play an important role in the prevention and treatment of metabolic syndromes.

-In another recent study, researchers found that ginger could help lower cancer risk.
+Another study shows that ginger could help lower cancer risk.

 Many people like hot, spicy meals, but recent research has shown that capsaicin, the compound that gives chili pepper the hot flavor, may also cause cancer.

-Previous research shows that the pungent compound in ginger 6-ginergol, could counteract capsaicin’s potentially harmful effects and hence lower cancer risk.
+One study shows that the pungent compound in ginger 6-ginergol, could counteract capsaicin’s potentially harmful effects and hence lower cancer risk.

 The study is published in ACS’ Journal of Agricultural and Food Chemistry.